avialxee/scoobi/README.md

   -ct, --compare-time   compares time from a fits file to a tiff file -rc, --read-config    read config, bool
-  -cc, --create-config  create config, if called with rc would modify from and to the CONFIG_FILE path -do, --do-conversion  create fits from tiff file and take care of the folder structure.
-Requires tiff_folder path -th, --thumbnail      True/False for creating thumbnails; The fits folder path is required but should be more specific
+  -cc, --create-config  create config, if called with rc would modify from and to the CONFIG_FILE path -do, --do-conversion  create fits from tiff/fits raw file and take care of the folder structure.
+Requires tiff_folder or raw_folder path
-                        e.g atleaset including the /processed; should not be used with -do
+  -th, --thumbnail      True/False for creating thumbnails; The fits folder path is required but should be more specific e.g atleaset including the /processed; should
+                        not be used with -do

 header:
   Parameters for injecting and printing headers.